CIDRAM/CIDRAM/_docs/readme.ur.md

 IP Address: x.x.x.x - Date/Time: Day, dd Mon 20xx hh:ii:ss +0000 - reCAPTCHA State: Passed!
 ```

-<div dir="rtl">متعلقہ ترتیب ہدایات:</div>
+<div dir="rtl">متعلقہ ترتیب ہدایات:<br /></div>
 <div dir="rtl"><ul>
  <li><code dir="ltr">logfile</code> &lt;- <code dir="ltr">recaptcha</code></li>
 </ul></div>

 ##### 11.3.2 FRONT-END LOGGING

-This type of logging relates front-end login attempts, and occurs only when a user attempts to log into the front-end (assuming front-end access is enabled).
+This logging relates front-end login attempts.
+It occurs only when a user attempts to log into the front-end, and only when front-end access is enabled.

 A front-end log entry contains the IP address of the user attempting to log in, the date and time that the attempt occurred, and the results of the attempt (successfully logged in, or failed to log in).
 A front-end log entry typically looks something like this (as an example):